-HealthPathways WA are seeking registrars to work one or two days per week on the HealthPathways program as a GP Reviewer.
-This role will be focussed on reviewing pathways localised to WA and will be supervised by a GP Accredited Supervisor.
+HealthPathways WA is seeking registrars to work one or two days per week on the HealthPathways program to update pathways due for review.
+This role is supervised by a GP Accredited Supervisor.

 Successful candidates will have access to all tools and resources necessary for the role and will join a team of seven GP Clinical Editors with varying experiences and backgrounds.